 In the intro, I comment on the joy of GDPR and how I hope it ushers in a new era of respect for data.
 Yes, it might be a pain temporarily, but better data protection will be good for all in the long run.

-This week is the launch of How to Write Non-Fiction: Turn your Knowledge into Words, available on 31 May in ebook and print, as well as Large Print and workbook editions, with audio coming soon.
+This week is the launch of How to Write Non-Fiction: Turn Your Knowledge into Words.

 I'm doing a Facebook Live Ask Me Anything session for the launch on Thurs 31 May at 3 pm US Eastern/8 pm UK with giveaways!
 Click here for the Facebook event, or just join me on www.Facebook.com/TheCreativePenn on the day!